camunda/camunda-docs/docs/self-managed/modeler/web-modeler/api.md

 However, we encourage you to provide feedback via your designated support channel or the [Camunda Forum](https://forum.camunda.io/).
 :::

+Web Modeler provides a [REST API](../../../../apis-clients/web-modeler-api/) at `/api/*`.
+Clients can access this API by passing a JWT access token in an authorization header `Authorization: Bearer <JWT>`.

 ## OpenAPI documentation

 A detailed API description is available as [OpenAPI](https://www.openapis.org/) specification at [http://localhost:8070/swagger-ui.html](http://localhost:8070/swagger-ui.html).